Before we dive into the details of the credit report, let’s take a look at a few things you should know about credit reports.

-- Lenders from whom the borrower is seeking a loan
+- Lenders that the borrower is seeking a loan from

-- Utility or telephone companies to decide whether or not to provide services to the borrower.
+- Utility or telephone companies to evaluate the borrower’s creditworthiness

-- Government agencies interested in reviewing a borrower’s financial status
+- Government agencies that may be interested in reviewing the borrower’s financial status

-A credit report can also be shared with third parties if the borrower makes a written request.
-Credit bureaus can also provide a borrower’s credit report if required by a court order.
+A credit report can be shared with third parties if the borrower makes a written request.
+In addition, credit bureaus may provide a borrower’s credit report if required by a court order.

 What are the Factors that Affect the Credit Report?

-Apart from personal information, the credit report is influenced by a variety of factors.
-Some of them are listed below –
+Apart from personal information, credit report is influenced by a variety of factors.
+Some of them are listed below:

 - Irregular payment history